777arc/textbook/content/frequency_domain.rst

 Fourier Series
 ***************

 The basics of the frequency domain start with understanding that any signal can be represented by sine waves summed together.
-When we break a signal down into its composite sine waves, we call it a Fourier Series.
+When we break a signal down into its composite sine waves, we call it a Fourier series.
 Here is an example of a signal that is made up of only two sine waves:

 .. image:: ../_static/summing_sinusoids.svg
    :align: center